RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 “We created the black market.”

 Kennedy argued that the Category 2 restrictions had been counterproductive.
-Rather than protecting public safety, he contended, the restrictions had pushed users away from regulated compounding pharmacies and toward unregulated grey-market suppliers — the opposite of the intended effect.
-He stated that the FDA was “looking at the science” and indicated that a reclassification of approximately 14 of the remaining peptides could happen “within weeks.”
+Rather than protecting public safety, the restrictions had pushed users away from regulated compounding pharmacies and toward unregulated grey-market suppliers — the opposite of the intended effect.
+He stated that the FDA was “looking at the science” and indicated that approximately 14 of the remaining peptides could be reclassified.

 The specific number — 14 out of the original 19 — is notable.
-When combined with the five already removed in September 2024, this would account for all 19 originally listed peptides, with approximately five expected to remain under some form of restriction.
+When combined with the five already removed in September 2024, this accounts for all 19 originally listed peptides, with approximately five expected to remain under some form of restriction.

 The 14 Peptides Expected to Move to Category 1

-Based on RFK Jr.’s statements and subsequent reporting, the following 14 peptides are expected to be reclassified from Category 2 to Category 1, restoring their eligibility for compounding:
+Based on RFK Jr.’s statements and subsequent reporting, the following 14 peptides are expected to be reclassified from Category 2 to Category 1:

 Note that this list includes the five peptides already removed from Category 2 in September 2024 (AOD-9604, CJC-1295, Ipamorelin, Thymosin Alpha-1, and Selank).
 Their inclusion in the “14” likely reflects their formal reclassification into Category 1 status, rather than simply being removed from Category 2 without a definitive new designation.